ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

 This is the mental model: **`$HOME` is your agent's durable memory.
 Everything else is ephemeral.** Design your agent to write anything important to `$HOME`, and the idle/resume cycle becomes invisible.

-Lets try to create a new session and look at the files there:
+Let's try to create a new session and look at the files there:

 ```bash
 $ azd ai agent invoke '{"action": "status"}' --new-session